nautobot/nautobot-app-capacity-metrics/docs/index.md

 pip install nautobot-capacity-metrics
 ```

-> The plugin is compatible with Nautobot 1.0.0 and higher (or Netbox 2.8.1 and higher)
+> The plugin is compatible with Nautobot 1.0.0 and higher

 To ensure Application Metrics Plugin is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-capacity-metrics` package: